w4jbm/PAL-1-6502-SBC/ROM/README.md

 This work is related to a ROM board which has 16K of memory mapped at $A000.
 I am using a 27C256, so the EPROM itself holds 32K.
 A15 can be tied high or low to select one of two "banks" of memory.

-Please not that this is still work in progress and may be broken in places.
-(I know that A13 needs to be inverted which is not on the schematic markup yet.)
+The best way to get started to is to read the manual included here in PDF format.
+A kit for the PAL-1 EPROM card is available on [Tindie](http://www.tindie.com/products/tkoak/pal-1-rom-expansion-kit/) from Liu Ganning.
+The software itself is available here if you want to build your own ROM card from scratch (I did the development on a protoboard version) along with the source and enough documentation where you should be able to build your own customer EPROM images if you wish.

-## ROM Loader
+## Bank 0 ROM Loader

 The ROM Loader program is a simple front-end that was originally designed to let you copy 'files' off the ROM and down into memory.
-When you power up the PAL-1, you will need to type "A000<space>G" to execute the program on the EPROM.
+When you power up the PAL-1, you will need to type `A000<space>G` to execute the program on the EPROM.
 At that point you will see a message like this:

 ```
 PAL-1 ROM Loader v1.0

 (B)ASIC, (F)ORTH, eWo(z) Monitor, or e(X)it? _
 ```

 Typing 'B' will move the widely used copy of Microsoft 9 digit BASIC down to $2000 and start it.

 Typing 'F' will move a version of FIG Forth down to $2300 and start it.